Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Experimental Results

-\textbf{Impact of Model Parametrization on Adversarial Perturbations}.
-Recent theoretical work \cite{gunasekar2018implicit} has shown that shallow linear convolutional neural networks ($L$ \textbf{full-width circular} convolutional linear layers followed by one \textbf{fully connected} linear layer) induce an implicit sparsity-promoting regularizer in the Fourier domain.
-Specifically, the regularizer is: $\c{R}_{FWC}(\beta_{L}) = \| \hat{\beta_{L}} \|_{\frac{2}{L}}$ where $\hat \beta_{L} := \c{F} \beta_{L}$ is the Discrete Fourier Transform (DFT) of the end-to-end linear transformation $\beta_{L} := \prod_i^L W_i$ represented by the linear network and $L$ is the number of layers.
-If the implicit bias affects the features learned by the model, could it also alter the nature of the adversarial perturbations?

-\textbf{Confirming \cite{gunasekar2018implicit} results and relationship to adversarial perturbations}.
-To test our hypothesis, we selected the two model parametrizations considered in \cite{gunasekar2018implicit}, namely fully connected and full-width convolutional models.
+To establish the relationship between implicit regularization and adversarial perturbations, we based our experiments on the recent theoretical work of Gunasekar et al., 2018 where the authors have shown that shallow linear convolutional neural networks ($L$ \textit{full-width circular} convolutional linear layers followed by one \textit{fully connected} linear layer) induce an implicit sparsity-promoting regularizer in the Fourier domain.
+Specifically, the regularizer is: $\c{R}_{FWC}(\beta_{L}) = \| \hat{\beta}_{L} \|_{\frac{2}{L}}$ where $\hat \beta_{L} := \mathcal{F} \beta_{L}$ is the Discrete Fourier Transform (DFT) of the end-to-end linear transformation $\beta_{L} := \prod_l^L W_l$ represented by the Full Width Convolutional network (FWC) with $W_{l}$ weights and $L$ the number of layers \cite{gunasekar2018implicit}.
+The authors proved that different linear layer parametrizations induce different implicit regularizers in the objective function.
+Thus changing the parametrization of the linear layer of a model induces different learned features $\beta$.
+Here, we argue that \textit{a similar effect should also be present in the structure of the adversarial perturbations $\delta$}.
+To test our hypothesis, we selected the two model parametrizations considered in Gunasekar et al, 2018, namely fully connected and full-width convolutional models.
 In addition, we used shallow (one hidden layer) and deep (three hidden layers) versions of these models, along with linear and nonlinear activation functions.
-These models were trained on CIFAR-10 dataset~\cite{krizhevsky2009learning} (MIT) using PyTorch~\cite{paszke2019pytorch} (performance in Supp.
+These models were trained on 5 different datasets CIFAR-10 dataset~\cite{krizhevsky2009learning} (MIT), CIFAR100~\cite{krizhevsky2009learning}, MNIST~\cite{MNIST}, FashionMNIST~\cite{xiao2017fashionmnist}, and SVHN~\cite{SVHN} using PyTorch~\cite{paszke2019pytorch} (performances in Supp.
 Table ~\ref{tbl:accuracy}).